zambam5/emonggbot/README.md

+Added a v2 folder which is my second version of the bot.
+Still fleshing out ideas for it.

 The cfgai file contains all account information you need to run this.
 For the PASS, I used https://twitchapps.com/tmi/ to generate the token